leahtsdudley/testing/kq_epic_post.md

 The basic question here is "Why can't a pull request have its own state?".
 The answer seemed like a clear win.
 Put a `state` column on `pull_requests` and remove the expensive join on issues `state`.
 Easy peasy.

 ### Face the challengers
 Spoiler alert: It was not easy peasy.
-Like the treacherous paths of Caradhras, we encountered dead ends that pushed us to try other routes.

 #### Obstacle 1: The column that could not be named
 An issue can be one of two states - open or closed.
 The same is true for pull requests at the database level.
 However, at the model level, a pull request can have three states: open, closed, or merged, as determined by the [PullRequest#state method](https://github.com/github/github/blob/a18286f131f4dc80dcbab605938125fcd9ac509d/packages/pull_requests/app/models/pull_request.rb#L650-L654).
 The existence of this method blocked us from simply adding a `pull_requests.state` field.
 We briefly explored some workarounds for this naming conflict, however, the best solution ended up being the simplest one; choose a different column name.
 With `pull_requests.status` in place, we could continue on our way.